Woo Sang-ho (politician): Early political career (1988–2004)

-Prior to the 2002 presidential election, Woo invited Roh Moo-hyun, who was considering to run for the upcoming presidential election, to Seodaemun A constituency, where Woo was the party's Division Head after he lost.
-He endorsed Roh, whom he was inspired from.
-At that time, Roh was far behind of Lee In-je, who was the most favourable candidate of the MDP.
-During the presidential primary, Woo went to Gangwon and urged its party members to vote Roh, but could only gained supports from 14 people.
-Nevertheless, on 24 March, Roh barely defeated Lee in Gangwon with a margin of 7 votes (Roh: 630, Lee: 623).
-Roh then was officially elected the MDP presidential candidate, however, he was challenged within the party following the party's huge defeat in 2002 local elections, as well as the appearance of Chung Mong-joon.
-Several party members including Kim Min-seok (former Seoul mayoral candidate lost to Lee Myung-bak) against Roh quit the party and formed the Council for a Unity Candidate (CUC) that endorsed Chung.
+Prior to the 2002 presidential election, Woo invited Roh Moo-hyun, who was considering to run for the upcoming presidential election, to Seodaemun A constituency, where Woo was the party's division leader after he lost.
+He endorsed Roh, whom he was inspired by.
+At that time, Roh was far behind Lee In-je, who was the most favoured candidate of the MDP.
+During the presidential primary, Woo went to Gangwon and urged its party members to vote for Roh, but could only gain support from 14 people.
+Nevertheless, on 24 March, Roh barely defeated Lee in Gangwon by a margin of 7 votes (Roh: 630, Lee: 623).
+Roh then was officially elected the MDP presidential candidate, but was challenged within the party following the party's huge defeat in 2002 local elections, as well as the appearance of Chung Mong-joon.
+Several party members including Kim Min-seok (a former Seoul mayoral candidate who lost to Lee Myung-bak) against Roh quit the party and formed the Council for a Unity Candidate (CUC) that endorsed Chung.
 Several MPs accused CUC and established the National Participation Movement Headquarter, where Woo was its Deputy Head, to support Roh.
 However, Chung had withdrawn and agreed to back Roh.
 On 19 December, Roh defeated the GNP candidate Lee Hoi-chang and was elected the 16th President of South Korea.

 The MDP was, however, under crisis after Roh took an oath as the President of the Republic.
 MPs from both the MDP and the GNP who sought political reforms subsequently left the party.
 Roh himself also quit the MDP on 29 September 2003.
 In October, Woo was also one of the MPs withdrawn from the MDP.
-They established a new party named Uri Party, but Roh did not join until 2004.
+They established a new party named the Uri Party, but Roh did not join until 2004.